 Geography is, of course, a consideration to any university you enrol with.

 Living in London, for example, you would have a choice of several schools through which you can earn your degree in photography.
+There are also many private tutors to give photography courses London, both locally or online.

 However, living in the Highlands or some other, less populated area, you may only have access to online photography courses.